 Information on 14 Different Emergencies with 35 Customizable Alerts

-PRINCETON, NJ, April 16, 2015 — The American Red Cross announces the release of its new Emergency App which gives people instant access to weather alerts, life-saving information and ways to contact family and friends in one free, easy-to-use app for mobile devices.
+The American Red Cross is encouraging people of Tennessee to use their smart phones and tablets to prepare when weather is at its worst.
+With the Emergency App people have instant access to weather alerts, life-saving information and ways to contact family and friends in one free, easy-to-use app for mobile devices.

-This all-inclusive app combines content from a group of award-winning Red Cross apps with additional information and expert advice on what to do in case of disasters such as hurricanes, earthquakes, floods, tornadoes, home fires, wildfires and more.
+This all-inclusive app provides expert advice on what to do in case of disasters such as hurricanes, earthquakes, floods, tornadoes, home fires, wildfires and more.
 The free Emergency App is available in app stores for smartphones and tablets by searching for the American Red Cross or by going to redcross.org/apps.

-“When an emergency occurs, it’s important for families to stay safe and connected,” said Mathieu Nelessen, regional CEO, American Red Cross North Jersey Region.
-“Our Emergency App can help.
+“With expected spring storms building throughout Tennessee over the coming days, it’s important for families to stay safe and connected,” said Joel Sullivan, chief executive officer for the American Red Cross of Tennessee.
+“Our Emergency App does that.
 It covers 14 different types of disasters and lets users customize more than 35 emergency alerts so that they will know what to do no matter where they live or travel.”

 “Family Safe” is a new, unique feature that allows the app user to notify loved ones who are in an area affected by an emergency or disaster.
 The recipient can instantly see the alert details as well as specific “what to do now” steps, and then respond with either “I’m safe” or “I’m not safe.”
 This feature works even if the recipient has not downloaded the Emergency App.